+A legally established minimum price that is imposed on a market ABOVE the price that otherwise would be achieved in equilibrium.
+A price floor is placed on a market with the goal of keeping the price high, presumably based on the notion that the equilibrium price is too low.
+If imposed on a competitive market free of market failures, a price floor creates a surplus, or excess supply.
 A price floor places a downward limit on the price of good.
 Buyers and sellers can exchange the good at prices more than the floor, but not less.
 The primary goal of a price floor is to keep the price of a good high and thus generate more revenue to the sellers.

 Price floors are most often placed on markets for goods that policy makers deem are an important source of income for the sellers and that the existing price is too low to maintain a suitable level of income, perhaps due to market control among the demanders.
 Examples of markets that have been subject to price floors are agricultural goods and labor.

 As luck would have it, the Shady Valley City Council has decided to impose a price floor on the market for 8-track tapes.
 The current equilibrium condition for this market is illustrated in the graph presented to the right.
 Without the price floor buyers and sellers trade 400 tapes at a price of 50 cents each.
 For some unknown reason, the Shady Valley City Council feels that 50 cents is simply too little to receive for 8-track tapes.
 Hence they have decided to impose a price floor of 70 cents on this market.

 To highlight this price floor, click the [Price Floor] button.
 The line drawn across the graph at the 70 cent price indicates this minimum price.
 With the price floor, the Shady Valley City County outlaws any and all exchanges at prices less than 70 cents.